 When opening accounts in Ireland, it’s important to know each bank’s specific authentication requirements.
 Depending on where your documents are from, what language they’re in, and what type of account you’re applying for, you’ll need to get them authenticated according to the bank’s specifications.
 If you’re overseas or in a non-EU country, it can be difficult (and expensive) to get your documents authenticated.
 That said, at large Irish banks, overseas or non-resident customers are allowed to authenticate their documents in their country of residence by authorized personnel such as a Lawyer.
 Plan for this ahead of time.

 By now, the message should be clear: It’s possible for non-residents, expats, and foreign business owners to open a bank account in Ireland.
 And as we’ve shared above, there are plenty of non-resident individuals and companies that can benefit from banking here.

 The key, of course, is opening an account with the least amount of hassle and cost.
-To do that, you need the right information, to know which Irish banks are best for non-residents, and which bankers to contact.
+To do that, you need the right information, to know which Irish banks are best for non-residents.

 If you require remote (or online) opening, you’ll need to know the steps involved and which banks actually accept online applications from you without requiring you to visit the country.

 Remember, remote account opening is becoming increasingly rare across Europe for non-residents.
 And as time goes on and regulations increase, the doors for non-resident remote opening opportunities like this will continue to close.

 So, if you’re already a GlobalBanks Insider and want to open an Irish bank account as a non-resident, get in touch with the team so you can start the account opening process immediately.